Length functions in SAS : LENGTH / LENGTHN / LENGTHC / LENGTHM.

-The primary objective of all the length functions is to return the length of the string however there are few variations in how these functions work and return the length.
+The main purpose of length functions is to return the length of a string.
+However, there are variations in how they work and return the length.

 Remember In SAS, the length of a variable is the number of bytes SAS allocates for storing the variable.
 It is not necessarily the same as the number of characters in the variable.